funfunvietnam/funfunvietnam.github.io/_vietnamese/how-to-read-a-vietnamese-receipt.md

 ![vietnamese receipt seller info](/assets/images/2019/vietnamese-receipt-seller-info.jpg)

-* The left side is the shop's name and its logo.
+* The left side is the shop's brand name and its logo.
 * The Right side is its contact information.
 Address and phone number.
-* *[VinCommerce](/2019/01/23/vingroup-the-biggest-enterprise-in-vietnam.html#commerce) is  and belongs to VinGroup, the biggest enterprise in Vietnam.*
+* *[VinCommerce](/2019/01/23/vingroup-the-biggest-enterprise-in-vietnam.html#commerce) belongs to VinGroup, the biggest enterprise in Vietnam.*

 ### Part 2: Receipt meta